Human-Conscious Software

 We advocate for software experiences that foster calmness and respect.

-We protect the human spirit in an age of saturated engagement and algorithmic
+We want to protect human wellbeing in an age of saturated engagement and algorithmic

 overload.

-Our mission is to create digital tools that reconnect people with their values, attention, and autonomy.
+Our mission is to create an industry where digital tools and practices benefit human wellbeing.

 AI has lowered the barrier to creating software.
 More code is being written today than ever before.